Literature: Charlie and the Chocolate Factory aka: Charlie Andthe Chocolate Factory

 Cool Boat: Mr. Wonka has one that looks like a Viking longship but is made of pink sugar (it was made by carving/hollowing a huge, boiled sweet).
 All major adaptations have a fancy boat for Mr. Wonka, whether its appearance hews to the book's or not.

 Cool Old Guy: Downplayed with Grandpa Joe, the most fun-loving of Charlie's bedridden grandparents, who ultimately accompanies Charie to the factory.
 He's always the secondary adult lead in adaptations.
+Willy Wonka is apparently a straight example of the trope; he looks middle-aged but claims that he's actually much older at the end.

 *Cough* Snark *Cough*: Inverted as a Running Gag!
 Whenever a guest says something he doesn't want to hear/reply to, Willy Wonka claims that he just can't understand them (specifically accusing Mike Teavee of mumbling), even though they are speaking clearly — or, at one point in the 2005 film adaptation, outright yelling at him.